brad-cannell/freqtables/cran-comments.md

 * Added news.md

+* Updated the LICENSE file to conform to the CRAN template.

 ## Test environments
 * local OS X install, R 4.0.0
 * ubuntu 16.04 (on travis-ci), R 4.0.0